cyscale/cyscale.com/src/pages/blog/2021-09-30-the-iso-27001-certification-policy-by-policy.md

 **Why intimidating?**

 If you’ve never dealt with regulatory standards before, you might find the text hard to distill in terms of “to-do items" — it’s not necessarily vague, but not that specific either.
-Its purpose is to offer guidelines that are general enough to encompass the particularities of each organisation.
+Its purpose is to offer guidelines that are general enough to encompass the particularities of each organization.
 The standard references quite a few documents that the company may need to create from scratch and then adhere to.
-On top of it all, the entire process ends with an audit, which means that an external entity will analyse your work and judge its value.
+On top of it all, the entire process ends with an audit, which means that an external entity will analyze your work and judge its value.

 **There’s help out there!**

 There are many comprehensive resources available regarding ISO implementation, and all of them will point to documents that need to be created — be it policies, procedures, or other lists and registers.
-It’s important to understand that some of them will be mandatory for ANY organisation getting certified, while others will be mandatory only for some, depending on identified risks.
-Keep in mind that some of these policies might exist in your organisation even before considering implementing the standard.
+It’s important to understand that some of them will be mandatory for ANY organization getting certified, while others will be mandatory only for some, depending on identified risks.
+Keep in mind that some of these policies might exist in your organization even before considering implementing the standard.

-Below is the list of documents that any organisation must create:
+Below is the list of documents that any organization must create:

 * ISMS scope document (cl.
 4.3)
 * Information Security Policy (cl.
 5.1, 5.2, 5.3, 6.2)